 Benefits of Arnold Presses

-- Strength: Arnold presses increase upper body strength, facilitating other movements such as chin-ups, deadlifts, rows, as well as other shoulder exercises
+- Strength: Arnold presses increase upper body strength, facilitating the performance of other movements such as chin-ups, deadlifts, rows, as well as other shoulder exercises

 - Aesthetics: They help sculpt fuller, more defined shoulders and a beautiful upper body

-- Posture: Working the anterior, medial, and posterior deltoids, as well as the stabilizer muscles, helps draw back the shoulders and maintain a more upright posture
+- Posture: Working the anterior, medial, and posterior deltoids, as well as the stabilizer muscles, helps draw back the shoulders.
+This allows you to maintain a more upright posture

-- Greater Range of Motion: An increased ROM involves having the muscles under tension for a greater amount of time, increasing muscle fiber endurance
+- Endurance: The twisting motion and the greater ROM of the exercise keep the muscles under tension for a greater amount of time, increasing muscle fiber endurance

 How to Do The Arnold Press